InfernalJax/InfernalJax.github.io/README.md

 #### How is your solution different than the existing solutions?

 The vast majority of similar solutions all have their best features locked behind a paywall.
 This came in the form of either a one-time purchase, or a monthly subscription charge.
-Considering that our target user is on a budget, we want to strive to create an app that is free-to-use.
-We want budgeting options to be the forefront of our app, to better serve those who are trying to eat healthy on a budget.
+Considering that our target user is on a budget, we want to strive to create an app that is free-to-use with budgeting options at the forefront.

 We also recognize that many of our users will be new to cooking their own food, and unlike the other solutions who assume a level of cooking expertise, we want to be able to cater to those with less cooking knowledge with our app.
-While other apps don’t have a way to show improvement in the cooking skills of the user, we hope to accomplish this by adding a leveling system, like other skills-based apps such as Duolingo, so that our users will feel a sense of accomplishment as they progress through each cooking level.
-We want this leveling system because in order for this app to be useful we want the users to feel good when using it so they come back to it.
+While other apps don’t have a way to show improvement in the cooking skills of the user, we hope to accomplish this by adding a leveling system, like other skills-based apps such as Duolingo, so that our users will feel a sense of accomplishment as they progress through each recipe.

 #### References